 Original Recordings By Nirvana, Nine Inch Nails, Guns N’ Roses Lost In Studio Fire

 In 2008, a massive blaze tore through Universal Studios in Hollywood.
-The fire burnt up the studio’s King King amusement park ride, and destroyed a video vault containing the only remaining copies of classic films.
+The fire burnt up the studio’s King Kong amusement park ride, and destroyed a video vault containing the only remaining copies of classic films.
 But now, a new investigation by the New York Times reveals that Universal Music Group also suffered major losses in the fire, including master recordings by some of the most important musicians and songs in history.

 The fire, which is believed to have been caused by blowtorches used by construction workers on the roof, started a little after 5am on June 1st, 2008.
 Eventually, it made its way to Building 6197, a video vault that housed film reels, tapes, and a massive library of original sound recordings spanning decades.